rsergio07/distributed-resilience-demo/RUNBOOK_INTELLIGENT_FAILOVER.md

 This is the next step in my resilience journey.
 In my traditional failover demo, I showed how Kubernetes Horizontal Pod Autoscalers (HPA) and simple watchers reacted to thresholds: scaling pods when CPU exceeded 50% or failing over on binary health checks.

 In this demo, I go further.
 I replace reactive automation with **AI-driven, context-aware operations**.
-Instead of rigid rules, I use an intelligent agent that can analyze workload patterns, anticipate problems, and make nuanced decisions that balance performance, cost, and user experience.
+Instead of rigid rules, I use an intelligent agent that can analyze workload patterns, understand service-level health, and make nuanced decisions that balance performance, cost, and user experience through guided delegation.

 ---